 The requirements of MFRS 17 align the presentation of revenue with other industries.
 Revenue is allocated to the periods in proportion to the value of the expected coverage and other services that the insurer provides in the period, and claims are presented when incurred.
 Investment components are excluded from revenue and claims.
 Insurers are required to disclose information about amounts, judgements and risks arising from insurance contracts.

-The Company has not fully assessed the impact of MFRS 17 on its financial statements.
+The Group and the Company have not fully assessed the impact of MFRS 17 on its financial statements.